 Olive Oil has a moderately high smoke point.

 The smoke point of an oil is the temperature at which it begins to degrade in heat and produce visible smoke.

 When this happens, the fat molecules are cleaved into fatty acids and glycerol, while turning into various harmful and potentially toxic compounds.

-Usually some of the fatty acids in an oil are free and not attached to glycerol.
+Usually, some of the fatty acids in the oil are free and not attached to glycerol.
 These are called free fatty acids.
-The more free fatty acids there are in an oil, the lower its smoke point.
+The more free fatty acids there are, in fact, the lower its smoke point.

 Because refined oils are lower in trace elements (a bad thing) and lower in free fatty acids, they usually have a high smoke point.

-It is difficult to determine the smoke point exact of an oil, because it doesn’t always happen the same way.
+It is difficult to determine the smoke point exact of oil because it doesn’t always happen the same way.
 There is a range in which a higher temperature gradually forms more smoke.